GregSzopinski/introductory-machine-learning/README.md

 Some ML projects to show my progress

 ## Predict if someone will earn over 50k $ anually
+Adut AKA Census Income dataset.
 Classification on public data.
 I generated some new features and used tree-based methods (CART, Random Forest, XGBoost).
 Even with simpler methods results seem promising.
 This kind of information can help target some products, offers, ideas etc. in a better way.
-You'll find here some examples of hypermeter optmization here (manual or bayesian with hyperopt)
+You'll find here some examples of hypermeter optmization (manual or bayesian with hyperopt)

 ## Drug Consumption
 Another classification, this time on drug-related data from UCI ML Repository.
 Many classification problems are associated with this data - I decided to predict if someone is cannabis user.
+This is my small step to 'de-demonize' this drug.
+Simple but fun.